amaranth-unm/music-history/instructions.md

 ## Step 2: Managing Image Files

-The group member in charge of pasting your markdown file into the template will also need to place image files correctly into the website directory.

-Please follow these instructions for images:
+When you download an image for inclusion on your webpage, please change its name according to the following instructions:

+- Rename the image to reflect its content.
 - Do not use capital letters or spaces in image file names.
-Please rename the file so that it is all lowercase and there are hypens in between words.
+- Please rename the file so that it is all lowercase and there are hypens in between words.
 (Example: big-image-of-the-band.jpg)
-- Ensure that the image file type matches that you typed into the markdown file.
-A common mistake that leads to a broken image link happens when people type jpg instead of png or jpeg at the end of the file name.
+- When you reference your image in the markdown file, ensure that the image file extension matches exactly the file you uploaded.
+Your image will not work if you type jpg instead of png or jpeg at the end of the file name.
 Use copy-paste to avoid this.